sodalabsab/scalingcloud/README.md

      az bicep version
      ```

-## Environment Setup for Azure Bicep Deployment
+## GitHub actions Setup for Azure Bicep Deployment

 ### Configure GitHub Secrets

-You need to configure the following GitHub Secrets in your repository for secure deployment:
+You need to configure the following GitHub Secrets in your repository for secure deployment.
+These secrets are referenced in the actions workflows and in bicep files.

-- **`AZURE_SUBSCRIPTION_ID`**: Your Azure subscription ID.
-- **`AZURE_RESOURCE_GROUP`**: The name of your resource group.
-If it doesn't exist, it will be created.

 #### Steps to Configure Secrets